Skip to content

 ModeEntry PointUse Case

 The CLI is the primary interface.
-The library mode exposes the Runtime class (or the backward-compatible OrgLoop wrapper) for programmatic use.
-The server mode wraps the runtime with an HTTP API.
-The built-in HTTP control API (/control/*) enables dynamic module management at runtime.
+The library mode exposes the Runtime class (or the OrgLoop wrapper) for programmatic use.
+The runtime includes a built-in HTTP server (default port 4800) that exposes both a REST API (/api/* for status, routes, events, sources, metrics) and a control API (/control/* for module load/unload/reload and shutdown).